jchidley/jchidley.github.io/_drafts/2022-08-08-Linux-Shell-Programming.md

 I have been using shells since the 1980s - over 40 years.
 If you are, or aspire to be, a systems administrator using shells is required for professional use.

-Almost all of my working life had beeen spent on DOS and then Windows (I loved PowerShell).
-I had been using 'nix shells like very powerfull DOS/Windows ones.
+Almost all of my working life had been spent on DOS and then Windows (I loved PowerShell).
+I had been using 'nix shells like very powerful DOS/Windows ones.
 I was wrong.
 To be really effective on 'nix requires a deep understanding of the shell (ideally a POSIX one), shell quoting rules, `sed`, `awk`, 'here documents' and `tee`.
 This is because the unix was first used on text terminals and the primary user interface was the shell.

 Everything on 'nix is a file and almost all 'nix shell programs are designed to take text input and deliver text output.